christianconnett/Fallback/README.md

 		margin-left: 1rem;
 	```

-4. To convert rems within parenthesis you must interpolate.
+4. To convert rems within parenthesis using the function you must interpolate.
 	```scss
 	// SCSS
 		width: calc(25% - #{rem(16)});